Standard Terms and Conditions of Retaining and Engaging our Services

 14. Payment of fees, money on account of fees and disbursements: In certain cases, and particularly when litigation is involved or when we may need to incur substantial expense on your behalf, we may require you to provide a payment on account of the costs and disbursements anticipated in the following weeks or months.
 It is a condition of our retainer to ask clients to let us have sums of money from time to time on account of our fees and any disbursements which it is anticipated may be incurred.
 According to the estimated cost we shall require a pre-paid retainer which shall be agreed and between us, and shall be paid to us before we do any work for you.
 Also:

-14.2.
+14.1.
+We expect the on account sum (and any further sums on account) to be paid promptly and, if it is not, we reserve the right to terminate our retainer on giving reasonable notice to you.14.2.
 Any money which we take on account will be held in our client account until required to meet our fees and disbursements.
 Upon your request we will account to you and render a statement of account, a bill or the expenses incurred.

 14.3.
 If for any reason a matter is not completed, a charge will be made in respect of the work we have done, unless otherwise agreed with you.